Family and Community Services Online Master's - Department Chair

-Family & Consumer Sciences Education - Department Chair
+Family and Consumer Sciences Ed Online Master's - Department Chair

-Paul Springer is currently an associate professor in the Department of Child, Youth and Family Studies, in the Marriage and Family Therapy program.
+Paul Springer is currently an associate professor in the Department of Child, Youth and Family Studies, in the marriage and family therapy program.
 His professional interests center on improving mental health services for underserved and hard to reach populations.
-This includes working in collaborative health care settings, rural populations, and racial and ethnic minorities.
-Over the last several years he has been able to apply collaborative care principles in working in rural medical settings by providing mental health treatment through the innovative use of technology.
+This includes working in collaborative health care settings, rural populations, and with racial and ethnic minorities.
+Over the last several years, he has been able to apply collaborative care principles in rural medical settings by providing mental health treatment through the innovative use of technology.
 This work has been instrumental in increasing access to mental health care services for underserved rural populations.

 Ph.D. in Marriage and Family Therapy, Texas Tech University, 2007